-- permission to appeal is subject to the same page limitation set out in paragraph (d) and must be filed in the appellate court.
-The respondent must serve the response on the petitioner.
-The petition and any response will be submitted without oral argument unless otherwise ordered.
-No reply in support of a petition for permission to appeal will be permitted unless requested by the court. - 60 (g) Grant of permission.
-An appeal from an interlocutory order may be granted only if 61 it appears that the order involves substantial rights and may materially affect the final 62 decision or that a determination of the correctness of the order before final judgment 63 will better serve the administration and interests of justice.
-The order permitting the 64 appeal may set forth the particular issue or point of law that will be considered and 65 may be on such terms, including requiring a bond for costs and damages, as the appellate court may determine.
-The appellate court clerk will immediately give the 66 67 parties and trial court notice of any order granting or denying the petition.
-If the 68 petition is granted, the appeal will be deemed to have been filed and docketed by the 69 granting of the petition.
-All proceedings after the petition is granted will be as and 70 within the time required, for appeals from final judgments except that no docketing 71 statement under Rule 9 is required unless the court otherwise orders, and no cross-72 appeal may be filed under rule 4(d). - 73 (h) Stays pending interlocutory review.
-The appellate court will not consider an application for a stay pending disposition of an interlocutory appeal until the petitioner has filed a petition for interlocutory appeal. - (i) Cross-petitions not permitted.
+54 must be filed in the appellate court.
+The respondent must serve the response on the 55 petitioner.
+The petition and any response will be submitted without oral argument 56 unless otherwise ordered.
+No reply in support of a petition for permission to appeal 57 will be permitted unless requested by the court.

+58 (g) Grant of permission.
+An appeal from an interlocutory order may be granted only if it appears that the order involves substantial rights and may materially affect the final 59 decision or that a determination of the correctness of the order before final judgment 60 will better serve the administration and interests of justice.
+The order permitting the 61 appeal may set forth the particular issue or point of law that will be considered and 62 may be on such terms, including requiring a bond for costs and damages, as the 63 appellate court may determine.
+The appellate court clerk will immediately give the 64 parties and trial court notice of any order granting or denying the petition.
+If the 65 petition is granted, the appeal will be deemed to have been filed and docketed by the 66 granting of the petition.
+All proceedings after the petition is granted will be as and 67 within the time required, for appeals from final judgments except that no docketing 68 statement under Rule 9 is required unless the court otherwise orders, and no cross-69 appeal may be filed under Rule 4(d).
+70

+(h) Stays pending interlocutory review.
+The appellate court will not consider an application for a stay pending disposition of an interlocutory appeal until the petitioner has filed a petition for interlocutory appeal.

+(i) Cross-petitions not permitted.
 A cross-petition for permission to appeal a non-final order is not permitted by this rule.
 All parties seeking to appeal from an interlocutory order must comply with paragraph (a) of this rule.

-(j) Record citations in merits briefs.

-80 (i)(1) The trial court will not prepare or transmit the record under rule 11(b) or 12(b).
+(j) Record-citations in merits briefs.
+(1) If the petition is granted, Tthe trial court will not-prepare or and transmit the record under Rule 11(b) or 12(b).
 The record on appeal is as defined in rule 11(a).